Building Homes, Enriching Communities, Changing Lives

 NAHB helps its members build communities.
 Each year, NAHB’s members construct about 80% of the new homes built in the United States, both single-family and multifamily.

 A Federation of more than 700 state and local associations, NAHB represents more than 140,000 members.
 About one-third are home builders and remodelers.
 The rest work in closely related specialties such as sales and marketing, housing finance, and manufacturing and supplying building materials.

 NAHB is member-driven, with more than 1,700 members serving on the association’s Leadership Council, which elects the Senior Officers and helps set the association’s agenda.

-Meeting its members’ business needs and ensuring that they have the tools and resources necessary to succeed is an equally important task, so NAHB also provides educational opportunities, including the International Builders’ Show or IBS, the single most important event of the year for the home building industry and the world’s largest show of its kind for the residential and light commercial construction industry.
+Meeting its members' business needs and ensuring that they have the tools and resources necessary to succeed is an equally important task, so NAHB also provides educational opportunities, including the International Builders’ Show, the single most important event of the year for the home building industry and the world’s largest show of its kind for the residential and light commercial construction industry.

 NAHB is also a founding partner and member of the International Housing Association, which works to advance home building around the globe with educational programs and entrepreneurial opportunities.

 The Senior Management Team

 Under the direction of CEO Jerry Howard, ten departments head up the initiatives our association addresses every day.